-(2) Includes \$1,595,238 of the Permanent Improvement Refunding Bonds, Series 1993 (the "Series 1993 Refunding Bonds") which has historically been paid with hotel occupancy tax revenues and \$13,515,000 Combination Tax and Revenue Certificates of Obligation, Series 1998, payable from a combination of hotel occupancy tax revenues and ad valorem taxes as described under "Hotel Occupancy Tax Certificates of Obligation" below.
-To the extent the such revenues are insufficient to pay debt service on such obligations, the City will be required to levy an ad valorem tax.
+(2) Includes \$1,047,460 of the Permanent Improvement Refunding Bonds, Series 1993 (the "Series 1993 Refunding Bonds") which has historically been paid with hotel occupancy tax revenues and \$12,980,000 Combination Tax and Revenue Certificates of Obligation, Series 1998, payable from a combination of hotel occupancy tax revenues and ad valorem taxes as described under "Hotel Occupancy Tax Certificates of Obligation" below.
+To the extent that such revenues are insufficient to pay debt service on such obligations, the City will be required to levy an ad valorem tax.